SupernaviX/AdventOfCode2020/README.md

 * Day 4: [A batch file](https://en.wikipedia.org/wiki/Batch_file), run with the technically-Turing-complete cmd.exe
 * Day 5: [Inform 7](http://inform7.com/), a natural-language-based domain specific language for writing interactive fiction
 * Day 6: [x86-64 assembly](https://en.wikipedia.org/wiki/X86-64), as low-level as I'm willing to get in a day
-* Day 7: [AWK](https://en.wikipedia.org/wiki/AWK) a text processing tool often used in shell scripts
+* Day 7: [AWK](https://en.wikipedia.org/wiki/AWK), a text processing tool often used in shell scripts
 * Day 8: [COBOL](https://en.wikipedia.org/wiki/COBOL), a verbose old language designed for "business use"
+* Day 9: [TCL](https://www.tcl.tk/about/language.html), a homoiconic scripting language where everything is a string